 Ιn the context of education, Capital offers a scholarship program for the children and grandchildren of its employees.

 Capital has sponsored educational and cultural initiatives such as the Nautical Museum of Greece (Piraeus), the National Merchant Marine Academy (Hydra), the Centaurus Research project (University of Thessaly), the Petrospot ‘Oxford Bunker Course’ (Piraeus), the Hellenic Universities Rector's Synod (Piraeus) and others.
+Capital is currently sponsoring the production of a ‘Mega’ TV channel historical documentary about the Greek War of Independence 1821.

 Capital has collaborated with the Athens University of Economics & Business, Alba Graduate Business School, University of the Aegean, University of Piraeus and other institutions in order to contribute to the education of shipping students, by encouraging academic visits to its premises, by providing students with the opportunity to undertake specific projects related to the operations of a modern ship management company and by providing students with internship opportunities through the "Erasmus" and other international internship programs.